kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Cease support for os-mini as a lot of features just wont work...
 Perhaps do defines????
 * TODO for auto run storage include a CHAIN feature
 * TODO Do a nice FORTH primer with the hardware.
 Screen shots and all...
-* TODO New case design
+* TODO New case design - Have a new one, printed and need to refine for use with PicoNET
 * TODO Add to docs that looking up file name of id is just id BREAD
 * TODO Create a disk UI in native asm for robustness and speed?
 Have some config routines for this now.
 Expand on them
 * TODO Add word to call fill_display with a char